Anaswar-ash/App-DTox/README.md

 5.1 Accessing Real Usage Data with a Native Module
 To make this a fully functional utility, the next step is to replace the mock data with real data from the device.
 This is an advanced task that requires creating a Native Module.
 Here is the high-level roadmap:

 Write Native Android Code (Java/Kotlin):

-You will need to work inside the android folder of your React Native project.
+Work inside the android folder of your React Native project.

-The core of the logic will use Android's UsageStatsManager API to query the system for app usage statistics over a specific time range.
+Use Android's UsageStatsManager API to query the system for app usage statistics over a specific time range.

 Create a React Native "Bridge":

-You will create a special Java/Kotlin class that "bridges" your native code to the JavaScript environment of React Native.
+Create a special Java/Kotlin class that "bridges" your native code to the JavaScript environment of React Native.

 This involves creating a method (e.g., getUsageStats) that can be called from your App.jsx file.